mitreid-connect/OpenID-Connect-Java-Spring-Server/README.txt

-An OpenID Connect reference implemementation in Java on the Spring platform.
+An OpenID Connect reference implementation in Java on the Spring platform.

+This code includes a functioning server (IdP) and client (RP) as well as utility libraries.

 Authors: Justin Richer, Amanda Anganes, Michael Walsh, Michael Jett, Steve Moore, Mike Derryberry